-You’ll be the last witch laughing when you serve this vivid, tri-colored Halloween candy corn veggie tray with spider dip because you can crunch, dip, repeat and not worry that your Halloween treats are calories-laden treats that will weigh down your flights on your broomstick rides and instead keep the scales tipped in your favor!
+You’ll be the last witch laughing when you serve this vivid, tri-colored Halloween candy corn veggie tray with spider dip because you can crunch, dip, repeat, and not worry that your Halloween treats are calories-laden treats that will weigh down your flights on your broomstick rides and instead keep the scales tipped in your favor!
 Cackle cackle.

-In fact, you might even chase a few ghouls away with your spider dip garlic breath!
+You might even chase a few ghouls away with your spider dip garlic breath!

-Today we will quickly and easily create a delicious and healthy DIY Halloween vegetable tray that kids will love but adults will love more.
+Today, we will quickly and easily create a delicious and healthy DIY Halloween vegetable tray that kids will love, but adults will love more.

 Why You’ll Love Thie DIY Halloween Vegetable Tray?